Connect with us

 The approach requires that blood tests be done quickly to look for markers that may indicate sepsis.
 Also, the measures say antibiotics must be started within three hours of identifying a possible case.
 The quality measures, called the Severe Sepsis/Septic Shock Early Management Bundle, also call for certain other tests and intravenous fluids to keep blood pressure from dropping dangerously low.

-In the proposed rule, which was issued in May, Medicare regulators wrote that the treatments have resulted in “significant reductions in hospital length of stay, re-admission rates and mortality,” since the guidelines were initiated in 2015 under a requirement that hospitals simply whether they were following them or not.
+In the proposed rule, which was issued in May, Medicare regulators wrote that the treatments have resulted in “significant reductions in hospital length of stay, re-admission rates and mortality,” since the guidelines were initiated in 2015 under a requirement that hospitals simply report whether they were following them or not.

 “These are core things that everyone should do every time they see a septic patient,” said Steven Simpson, a critical-care physician, a professor of medicine at the University of Kansas, and the chairman of the Sepsis Alliance, an advocacy group backed by individual, government, and health industry funding.